 Michael L. Reitzell is a trial lawyer who practices in all aspects of civil litigation.
-He advises and represents business clients in a variety of areas, including commercial disputes, unfair competition, antitrust, fraud, products liability and toxic torts, breach of contract, and risk management.
+He advises and represents business clients in a variety of areas, including commercial disputes, unfair competition, antitrust, fraud, products liability and toxic torts, California Proposition 65, breach of contract, and risk management.
 Mr. Reitzell is very involved with the sports and recreation and hospitality industries, defending manufacturers, retail businesses, ski areas and resort operators in civil matters, with a focus on cases involving catastrophic injuries and wrongful death.
 He practices at both the trial and appellate levels, serving as lead counsel at trial and at mediations for Duane Morris clients.
 In addition to his significant litigation experience, Mr. Reitzell works closely with clients on risk management and business operations issues to prevent litigation.

 In 2010, Mr. Reitzell was the recipient of the Duane Morris Pro Bono Award, which recognizes commitment to pro bono service and honors those who work to achieve equal access to justice.
 He has twice been appointed by the Nevada Supreme Court to handle pro bono matters before the state's highest court.
 Every year since 2011, Mr. Reitzell has been named a "Rising Star" in Northern California Super Lawyers magazine, which is given to only 2.5% of attorneys in the state.

 Mr. Reitzell is a 2001 graduate of the University of California, Davis School of Law and a 1997 graduate of the University of Southern California with a B.A. in broadcast journalism.